 Under Executive Order 12898, INDOT must administer and implement its programs, policies and activities that affect human health or the environment so as to identify and avoid "disproportionately high and adverse" effects on minority and low-income populations while ensuring that minority and low-income populations receive an equitable distribution of the benefits.

-Title VI & DBE Workshops Schedule
+Title VI & DBE Training Schedule

 This toolbox is intended to provide technical assistance to INDOT subrecipients regarding their responsibilities under Title VI.